Rizkyprawirap/Rizkyprawirap/README.md

 My name is Rizky prawira Putra,
 I am currently a student at an University majoring in computer science with a major in database.
-I’m currently learning C, Java, SQL Server, MYSQL, MongoDB and Laravel.
+I’m currently learning Firebase, Golang, Javascript, Java, MYSQL, MongoDB and SQL Server.

 THIS IS MORE INFORMATION ABOUT ME :)